 Managing the Borderline

-One way to manage borderline between discovered and manually maintained CIs is first to define the links that connect the discovered CIs to the manually maintained CIs.
-And then start tracking that each record in those borderline classes have the required relationships.
-This is basically the same as tracking “orphan CIs”, but with exact focus on particular use cases.
+One way to manage the borderline between discovered and manually maintained CIs is first to define the links that connect the discovered CIs to the manually maintained CIs.
+And then start tracking that each record in those borderline classes has the required relationships.
+This is basically the same as tracking orphan CIs, but with an exact focus on particular use cases.

 Example Discovery Data and Data Model

 In this example, the Discovery tools have created following data into your CMDB for one of the application entry points.